 Amendments made to policy may go into effect on the date of the revision or may be applied retroactively, depending on the applicant pipeline and status of applicants in the program intake and recovery process.
 Whether a policy will be applied proactively or retroactively will be detailed in the version history below and/or within the relevant program sections.

-Version Number Date Revised Key Revisions 1.0 Multifamily New Construction Rental Program - Policy Addendum
+Version Number Date Revised Key Revisions 1.0 2023 Multifamily New Construction Rental Program 2.0 April 2024 Added 2022 allocation requirements into the policy